 Introduction to the Roborock S7

-Roborock S7 solves one issue with traditional robot vacuum and mops: their inability to clean tough, caked-on stains without leaving messy streaks.
+Roborock S7 solves one issue with traditional robot vacuum hybrids: their inability to clean tough, caked-on stains without leaving messy streaks.
 It’s an issue with older models with an electronic water tank like the ILIFE V5S Pro.

-The S5 Max was one of the best hybrid options for removing stains, thanks to its electronic water tank.
+Thanks to its electronic water tank, the S5 Max was one of the best hybrid options for removing stains.
 But it lacks agitation since it doesn’t have the Y-pattern Viomi has.
-However, one issue with Viomi is the time it takes to finish and the inefficiency with water consumption.
+However, one issue with Viomi is the time it takes to finish and the inefficiency of water consumption.

-I’ll enumerate the list of enhancements I’ve found after testing this robot.
+After testing this robot, I’ll enumerate the list of enhancements I’ve found.

 Learn how the Roborock S7 is different from the